7xpro/task_7/README.md

 <h2>Purpose:</h2>
-  1.Combines firstname and lastname into a single column fullname.
+  1.Combines firstname and lastname into a single column fullname.<br>
   2.Calculates the total years of service for each employee.
 <h2>Benefit:</h2>
   1.Hides calculation logic from the end user, providing a clean interface.